enewhuis/liquibook/README.md

   * Displays the notifications received from Liquibook to the console or to a log file.
   * [Detailed instructions are in the README_ORDER_ENTRY.md file.] ( README_ORDER_ENTRY.md)

+# Building Liquibook
+The good news is you don't need to build Liquibook.
+The core of Liquibook is a header-only library, so you can simply add Liquibook/src to your include path then `#include <book/order_book.h>` to your source, and Liquibook will be available to be used in your application.

+However, this repository includes tests and example programs for Liquibook.
+These programs need to be compiled and built in order to run them.
+The remainder of this section describes how to do this.

 ## Dependencies
 Liquibook has no runtime dependencies.
 It will run in any environment that can run C++ programs.

-To build Liquibook from source you need to create makefiles (for linux, et al.) or Project and Solution files for Windows Visual Studio.
+To build the Liquibook test and example programs from source you need to create makefiles (for linux, et al.) or Project and Solution files for Windows Visual Studio.

 Liquibook uses MPC to create these platform-dependent files from a common build definition:
 * [MPC](http://www.ociweb.com/products/mpc) for cross-platform builds.

-If you wish to build the unit tests for Liquibook (strongly recommend) you will also need the boost test library:
+If you wish to build the unit tests for Liquibook (strongly recommended), you will also need the boost test library:
 * [BOOST](http://www.boost.org/) (optional) for unit testing.

 One of the example programs (publish and subscribe to market data) uses QuickFAST to encode and decode market data messages.
 If you wish to run this example you need QuickFAST:
 * [QuickFAST](https://www.ociweb.com/products/quickfast/) (optional) for building the example depth feed publisher/subscriber.

+QuickFAST his its own dependencies which are described on its web page.

 ## Submodule Note
 The Assertive test framework was used in previous versions, but it is no longer needed.
 If you have imported this submodule to support previous versions, you may delete the liquibook/test/unit/assertiv directory.

-## Getting ready to build
+## Getting ready to build the tests and example programs.

 ### Boost Test
 If you want to run the Liquibook unit tests (highly recommended!) you should install and/or build boost test before trying to build Liquibook.
 Boost test is used in the multifile-test mode rather than simple header-only mode so the compiled boost test library must be available.